 SANTA ROSA COUNTY TOURISM UPDATE

-Your health and safety is our top priority and the Santa Rosa County Tourism Office is working with public health officials to provide the most comprehensive and up-to-date information and guidelines with regard to COVID-19.
+Your health and safety is our top priority and the Santa Rosa County Tourist Development Office is working with public health officials to provide the most comprehensive and up-to-date information and guidelines with regard to COVID-19.
 We cannot wait to welcome you back to Florida’s most relaxing destination.

-Although the Centers for Disease Control and Prevention (CDC) has not recommended a blanket limit on domestic travel for the general population, Santa Rosa County is taking steps to mitigate the potential spread of the COVID-19 virus.
-Please see the full list below of openings and guidelines with regard to our beaches, parks, restaurants and more.
+Santa Rosa County is taking steps to mitigate the potential spread of the COVID-19 virus in line with the most up-to-date Centers for Disease Control and Prevention (CDC) standards and guidelines.
+Please see the full list below of openings and protocols with regard to our beaches, parks, restaurants and more.

 Below are responses to some frequently asked questions: